bablokb/circuitpython-esp32at/README.md

 Not implemented:

   - `wifi.radio.stations_ap`: no support from AT commandset
+  - MDNS-service discovery: no support from AT commandset
   - UDP server: planned, needs `socketpool.socket.recvfrom_into`
   - TCP-server with SSL: needs indiviual firmware because of certificates
   - MP3 streaming: currently unsupported from core CircuitPython